Ohio

 $ 100

-Select optionAn Ohio Commercial Driver's License replica on polycarbonate with accurate class designation, endorsement codes, and the BMV's current security feature set, including the laser-engraved finish.
+Select optionAn Ohio Commercial Driver's License replica with accurate class designation, endorsement codes, and the BMV's current security feature set, including the laser-engraved finish.

 Ohio's commercial licensing is administered by the BMV under the same federal CDL framework used nationwide.
-The current Ohio CDL card series uses a polycarbonate substrate with laser engraving instead of the older inkjet-on-Teslin format that has dominated the novelty market for years.
+The current Ohio CDL card series uses laser engraving instead of the older inkjet-on-Teslin format that has dominated the novelty market for years.
 The card includes the OHIO COMMERCIAL DRIVER LICENSE header above the photo, a class letter (A, B, or C), endorsement codes (H, N, P, S, T, X), restriction codes, and a state seal hologram positioned over the photo.
 The back carries a PDF417 barcode encoded in the AAMVA format containing the same data shown on the front.
-Our replica recreates every one of these elements.
-We use multi-layer polycarbonate rather than Teslin, we laser-engrave the text so it has the same tactile finish as the genuine card, the hologram pattern matches the current BMV series, and the PDF417 returns matching data when scanned.
+Our replica recreates every one of these elements: we laser-engrave the text so it has the same tactile finish as the genuine card, the hologram pattern matches the current BMV series, and the PDF417 returns matching data when scanned.
 The result is a card that visually and physically reads as a contemporary Ohio CDL rather than an outdated novelty replica.
 This product is sold for novelty, theatrical, prop, and collector use only.
 Commercial licensing fraud carries federal penalties under 18 U.S.C. § 1028 and we do not endorse any unlawful use of the product.

 Laser-Engraved Tactile Text